 The climate is subtropical–this Texas Gulf Coast spot is at the same latitude as Fort Lauderdale, Florida–so South Padre weather tends to be warm in the winter and hot and humid in the summer.

 TravelingMom Tip: Don’t plan to visit during the two weeks in March when most Texas colleges have spring break.
 South Padre is a favorite spring break spot for college kids, and despite an aggressive plan for keeping the students in check, this is not an optimal family vacation spot during those two weeks.

-9 Things to Do on South Padre Island
+9 Things to Do on South Padre Island Beyond the Beach

 With the Laguna Madre Bay on one side and the Gulf of Mexico on the other, there are plenty of water sports opportunities here.
 From stand up paddleboarding to jet skiing to scuba diving and deep sea fishing trips to horseback riding on the beach, there are plenty of ways to get active in and around the island.
 The island also is home to Schlitterbahn Beach Waterpark.
 I was not traveling with kids on this visit, but if I had been, that definitely would have a required stop.

 We took the Sea Life Safari Cruise with Osprey Cruises.
 Yes, we saw dolphins frolicking in the Laguna Madre, as you do on most dolphin tours.
 But the dolphin sightings were not the highlight of the trip.
 The highlight was the sea life education we got on this eco-tour cruise.
 As we left the dock, the crew dragged a net behind the slow-moving boat.
 When they pulled it in, it was filled with sea life.
 One by one, the crew pulled out a curious creature, offered a little information and gave kids and their adults a chance to touch the jellyfish, starfish, and dozens of other underwater wonders.